Jeremy Sochan: San Antonio Spurs (2022–present)

-Sochan was selected by the San Antonio Spurs with the ninth overall pick in the 2022 NBA Draft.
+Sochan was selected by the San Antonio Spurs with the ninth overall pick in the 2022 NBA draft.
 Sochan joined the Spurs' roster in the 2022 NBA Summer League, but later was ruled out after being placed in the NBA's Health and Safety Protocol after testing positive for coronavirus.

 On July 8, 2022, Sochan signed a rookie-scale contract with the Spurs.
-On December 22, Sochan scored a then career-high 23 points and grabbed nine rebounds in a 126–117 loss to the New Orleans Pelicans.
-On January 28, 2023, Sochan scored a career-high 30 points in a 128–118 loss to the Phoenix Suns.
+On December 22, Sochan scored a then-career-high 23 points and grabbed nine rebounds in a 126–117 loss to the New Orleans Pelicans.
+For the 2023–24 NBA season, Sochan was named as the Spurs starting point guard, a position previously held by teammate Tre Jones.
+Dubbed as an "experiment", this decision to play him as a point forward for the first time was made due to Sochan displaying playmaking abilities the prior season.
+He resumed playing as power forward again after 17 games.
+On January 28, 2023, Sochan scored a then-career-high 30 points in a 128–118 loss to the Phoenix Suns.
+On November 30, 2023, he recorded a career high of 33 points in a 137–135 loss to the Atlanta Hawks.

+Sochan has gained attention for his unorthodox technique of shooting free throws with one hand, an approach he began using in December 2022 after Spurs head coach Gregg Popovich suggested it as an experiment to increase Sochan's free throw percentage.
+The technique proved to increase his average free throw percentage by roughly 30% during the 2022–23 season.
+After an October 2023 game, Sochan said, "Yeah, I think I will be sticking with the one-hand free throw."

+On August 24, 2024, Sochan was involved in a car accident in San Antonio.
+He told police he lost control of his vehicle and hit a guardrail on the ramp connecting two highways.
+Sochan was uninjured in the crash.

+In November 2024, Sochan was scheduled to have surgery to repair a fractured left thumb.
+He was forced to exit early from the game versus the Los Angeles Clippers.

 National team career

 Sochan had represented both Poland and England nationally at the junior level.
 As part of Poland's under-16 national basketball team, he led his team to the title at the 2019 FIBA U16 European Championship Division B in Montenegro.
 There, he became tournament MVP.

 Sochan has been a member of the Polish national basketball team.
 In his first game at the EuroBasket 2022 qualification, he led Poland over Romania 88–81 when he became the youngest player to ever play for Poland.
-He played 29 minutes in which he scored 18 points, including a four-point play (3 pointer plus foul and free throw) at the end and a game-deciding block.
+He played 29 minutes in which he scored 18 points, including a four-point play at the end and a game-deciding block.